Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Introduction

-which is the distance in the curve complex of $Y$ between the projections of $\nu^{-}$ and $\nu^{+}$, for more details see $\S$\ref{sec : ccplx}.
+which is the distance in the curve complex of $Z$ between the projections of $\nu^{-}$ and $\nu^{+}$ (see $\S$\ref{sec : ccplx}).

-Subsurface coefficients are an analogue of continued fraction expansions which provide for a coding of geodesics on the modular surface which is the moduli space of one hold tori $\mathcal{M}(S_{1,1})$, see for example \cite{modsurf}.
+Subsurface coefficients are an analogue of continued fraction expansions which provide for a coding of geodesics on the modular surface which is the moduli space of one hold tori $\mathcal{M}(S_{1,1})$ (see e.g. \cite{modsurf}).
 Conjecturally these coefficients provide for extensive information about the behavior of Weil-Petersson geodesics in the moduli space.
 The following conjecture was proposed in \cite{bmm1}: